 Brewer, Marketing + Sales

 Most of Sasha's time is spent in the brewery, nursing numerous beers in various stages through our copper-clad gauntlet of elaborate piping and temperature controlled tanks.
 He grew up rebuilding motorcycles and cars and plotting the day that he would actually get his hands on craft beer without raising any eyebrows.
-Outside of the brewery, Sasha spends time marketing our brand throughout Philadelphia and around the world; he recently brought what seems like a suitcase full of our beer on a trip through Thailand, where he photographed it nestled up next to rattle snakes, tigers, and a curious monkey.
+Sasha also spends time marketing our brand throughout Philadelphia and around the world; he recently brought what seems like a suitcase full of our beer on a trip through Thailand, where he photographed it nestled up next to rattle snakes, tigers, and a curious monkey.

 Writer, Website Editor + Marketing Coordinator

 Rich has been in the food and beverage industry for over ten years, starting as a server at Iron Hill Brewery, where he first met our Head Brewer, Vince.
 It was also there that he started developing a taste for craft beer, a passion that he sharpened with beer and wine classes at The Wine School and elsewhere.
 Rich now lives in Fishtown, has a preference for pale ales (and he wouldn't turn down a porter, either) and is coming to a bar, restaurant, or distributor near you to spread the good word about Dock Street.